perfectprice/perfectprice-docs/data-formats/car_rental.md

 #### 4.2 Rate codes

+Rate codes can be manually configured with the proper inputs during setup and configuration, or imported programmatically.
+The id's must be used in other data sets (eg Bookings) that match.

 | Field name |  Description | Type | Required | Example |
 |-------------:|:-------------|:-------------|:-------------|:-------------|
 | rate\_code\_id | id for this rate code, in the event the code changes